The Huge and Dark Caves of Niah National Park

 1. coastal road (Q642): cute waterfront until km 40 where there is the beautiful Tusan beach, then the road turns away from the sea, pleasant but not spectacular up to 10 kilometers before the junction to Niah, from where oil palm plantations begin again, there are no restaurants and no shade.
 The road is undulating but easy.
 84 km

 2. old road AH150: longer and up and down, not violent though more tiring than the coastal one, a little easier to find places to eat but better bring supplies with you, alternation of forest and plantations.
-Is the road that pass beside Lambir Hills National Park.
+Is the road that passes beside Lambir Hills National Park.
 112km

 Our Trip